A Linear Time Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

 \section{Introduction}

-The Traveling Salesman Problem (TSP) in the two-dimensional Euclidean plane is among the oldest and most famous NP-hard optimization problems.
-The problem is to find a shortest tour on a given set of $n$ points in $\mathbb{R}^2$.
+The Traveling Salesman Problem (TSP) in the $d$-dimensional Euclidean space is among the oldest and most famous NP-hard optimization problems.
+The problem is to find a shortest tour on a given set of $n$ points in $\mathbb{R}^d$.
 The Gödel-prize-winning approximation schemes for this problem due to Arora~\cite{Aro98} and Mitchell~\cite{Mit99} are among the most prominent results in approximation algorithms.
 They are classics in advanced algorithmic courses as well as in textbooks on approximation algorithms, optimization, and geometric algorithms~\cite{Vaz2010,williamson2011design,korte12,har2011geometric,narasimhan2007geometric}.
-The methods of Arora~\cite{Aro98} and Mitchell~\cite{Mit99} have numerous applications, see, e.g., \cite{arora2003approximation} for a survey.
+The methods of Arora~\cite{Aro98} and Mitchell~\cite{Mit99} have numerous applications; see, e.g., \cite{arora2003approximation} for a survey.
+These methods are gateways to a vast variety of problems in geometric optimization, see, e.g., \cite{KNW21} for a summary.

-The running times of the approximation schemes in \cite{Aro98} and \cite{Mit99} are $n(\log n)^{O(1/\eps)}$ and $n^{O(1/\eps)}$, respectively.
-To improve their running times, Rao and Smith~\cite{RS98} designed a $(1/\varepsilon)^{O(1/\varepsilon)} n \log n$ approximation scheme using geometric spanners.
-Bartal and Gottlieb~\cite{BG13} gave a $2^{(1/\varepsilon)^{O(1)}} n$ time approximation scheme in the real-RAM model with atomic floor or mod operations.
-That running time is optimal in $n$, though the dependency on $\eps$ is not as good as in~\cite{RS98}.
-Recently, Kisfaludi-Bak, Nederlof, and Węgrzycki~\cite{KNW21} gave a $2^{O(1/\varepsilon)} n \log n$ time approximation scheme, achieving the optimal running time in $\varepsilon$ under the Gap-ETH conjecture, though the dependency in $n$ is within a factor $\log n$ to the optimal.
-Among the above mentioned works, \cite{Aro98,RS98,BG13, KNW21} generalize to $d$ dimensions, for any fixed constant $d\geq 2$.
+The randomized approximation schemes in \cite{Aro98} and in \cite{Mit99} have a running time of $n(\log n)^{O(1/\eps^{d-1})}$ and $n^{O(1/\eps)}$, respectively.\footnote{The algorithm in \cite{Mit99} works when $d=2$.} The most natural goal is to improve their running times to be \emph{optimal}.
+In the last 25 years only three such results were obtained: \begin{enumerate} \item Rao and Smith~\cite{RS98} used geometric spanners to achieve a $(1/\varepsilon)^{O(1/\varepsilon^{d-1})}\cdot n\log n$ time randomized approximation scheme. \item Bartal and Gottlieb~\cite{BG13} gave a $2^{(1/\varepsilon)^{O(d)}} n$ time randomized approximation scheme in the real-RAM model with atomic floor or mod operations.
+The running time is truly linear in $n$, but the dependence on $\eps$ is not as good as the algorithm of Rao and Smith~\cite{RS98}. \item Very recently, Kisfaludi-Bak, Nederlof, and Węgrzycki~\cite{KNW21} gave a $2^{O(1/\varepsilon^{d-1})} n \log n$ time randomized approximation scheme.
+They showed that this running time has a tight dependence on $\eps$ under the Gap-Exponential Time Hypothesis (Gap-ETH).
+However, the dependence on $n$ is not linear. \end{enumerate}

-The main open question in the above line of works is to achieve an approximation scheme with an optimal running time both in $n$ and in $\eps$.
-That question is central in many contexts.
-For example, for \emph{planar graphs}, Klein~\cite{klein2008linear} gave a $2^{O(1/\eps)} n$ time approximation scheme for planar TSP, and Marx~\cite{marx2007optimality} showed that the dependence on $\eps$ in Klein's algorithm is conditionally near-optimal.

-In our work, we settle the above open question for TSP in the Euclidean plane.
-Our main result is an approximation scheme whose running time is linear in $n$ and has an optimal dependence on $\eps$ under the Gap-ETH conjecture.